William Baker is a partner with more than 30 years of experience in postal, privacy, consumer marketing, and communications law.

 He represents First Class business mailers and newspapers in litigation, rulemaking, counseling, and legislative matters involving the rates and classifications of the United States Postal Service (USPS) before the Postal Regulatory Commission and the Congress.
 He also advises clients on mailing issues, negotiated service agreements, the Private Express Statutes, and logistics/delivery matters.

-Mr. Baker handles a wide range of marketing, privacy, compliance, and data security issues arising under the Telephone Consumer Protection Act (TCPA), the CAN-SPAM Act, the Do Not Call Act, the Children’s Online Privacy Protection Act (COPPA), state data security breach notification laws, and international privacy and data transfer laws.
-He has represented website publishers and social media in Federal Communications Commission (FCC) and Federal Trade Commission (FTC) proceedings regarding consumer privacy and data security, location-based services, behavioral advertising, and related new media issues, and has advised clients regarding issues involving Unmanned Aircraft Systems (drones) and the Internet of Things.
+Mr. Baker also handles a wide range of marketing, privacy, compliance, and data security issues arising under the Telephone Consumer Protection Act (TCPA), the CAN-SPAM Act, the Do Not Call Act, the Children’s Online Privacy Protection Act (COPPA), state data privacy laws, and international privacy and data transfer laws.
+He has represented website publishers, e-commerce sites, and social media in Federal Communications Commission (FCC) and Federal Trade Commission (FTC) proceedings regarding consumer privacy and data security, location-based services, behavioral advertising, and the Internet of Things.

 - Participated in every major proceeding before the Postal Regulatory Commission since 1987, including rate cases, rulemakings, advisory proceedings, and annual compliance reviews.

-- Advised publishers and others regarding the scope, restrictions, and exceptions to the Private Express Statutes.
+- Advises publishers and others regarding the scope, restrictions, and exceptions to the Private Express Statutes.

 - Successfully advocated resolution in Toysmart case establishing legal framework for sale of customer lists in bankruptcy proceedings.

-- Served as principal outside counsel to leading online industry self-regulatory privacy organization.
+- Served as outside general counsel to leading online industry self-regulatory privacy organization.